100+ Free Online Websites to Learn to Code for Beginners

-Do you want to learn to code but feel put off by the cost of coding classes?
-If you think computer science and learning to code might be your jam, but aren’t ready to spend money on getting the skills, this is the roundup for you.
+Do you want to learn to code but are not ready to commit to paid coding classes?
+If you think computer science and learning to code might be your jam, but aren’t ready to spend money on learning the skills, this is the roundup for you!

 Yep.
-Better yet: you can learn to code for free online, meaning, from the comfort of your own couch.
+Better yet: you can learn to code for free online, meaning, from the comfort of your own couch, at your own pace.

-After 2020, the whole process of learning to code has changed.
-Many traditional, in-person bootcamps weren’t an option, but so many people took the plunge anyway — learning new skills and languages so that they could make a career change in the midst of a global crisis.
+After 2020’s worldwide pandemic, learning to code online advanced significantly.
+Many traditional, in-person bootcamps weren’t an option, but so many people took the plunge anyway — learning new coding skills and programming languages so that they could make a career change in the midst of a global crisis.
 And you can too.

-We’ve overhauled and updated this post to give you a brand new list of the best ways to learn to code for free in 2021.
-Below you’ll find 100+ online coding classes for every learning style, commitment level, and career goal.
-Take your pick, and you’ll be learning to code in no time.
+Below you’ll find 100+ online coding classes and resources for every learning style, commitment level, skill level, and career goal.
+Take your pick, and you’ll learn to code in no time.

 Table of Contents